microsoft/AKS-Arc-Apps/Monitoring/Grafana.md

 **Grafana dashboards available in AKS-HCI**

-Following Grafana dashboards are supported in AKS-HCI.
+Following AKS-HCI dashboards have been validated to work with Grafana 6.11.0:

 - API server
 - Networking / Cluster